 For us, the first thing to consider when deciding whether or not an energy provider is worth considering is what its customers (both past and present) think of it.
 For this reason, we’ve gone looking for M&S Energy reviews online to see if there are any skeletons in the closet or if it’s doing itself proud.

 What we found is that M&S is among the best-rated providers on the market.
-M&S Energy reviews on the consumer review site Trustpilot, for example, give the supplier an average rating of 4.9 out of 5 stars, with an impressive 96% of over 2,000 reviewers giving it the best rating of 5 stars.
+M&S Energy reviews on the consumer review site Trustpilot, for example, give the supplier an average rating of 4.9 out of 5 stars, with an impressive 96% of around 3,000 reviewers giving it the best rating of 5 stars.